billCaplan/bucketVisitorQueryParameter/README.md

-# newOptlyQueryParameter
+# bucketVisitorQueryParameter
-This code provides the ability to QA experiments and variations while respecting audience conditions in Optimizely Web.
-This code buckets visitors into an experiment and variation based on defined values in a query parameter.
+This code provides the ability to bucket users into experiments and variations while respecting audience conditions in Optimizely Web.
+This is used mainly for QA purposes.

 This code can be added to ProjectJS.